betterscientificsoftware/bssw.io/CuratedContent/LanguageReferenceOnLine.md

 For example, the GNU compiler collection (GCC) often supports a number of [language *extensions*](https://gcc.gnu.org/onlinedocs/gcc/C-Extensions.html) some of which eventually make their way into the formal language standard.
 The use of language features unique to a specific standard and/or compiler can introduce portability issues.
 To avoid such possibilities, projects often constrain which language standards and compiler versions they agree to use and support.

-For example, the [VisIt](https://visit-dav.github.io/visit-website/) project decided to permit C++11 constructs (specific to the 2011 C++ standard) into the code base only in 2018, a full 7 years after the language standard had been released.
+The [VisIt](https://visit-dav.github.io/visit-website/) project decided to permit C++11 constructs (specific to the 2011 C++ standard) into the code base only in 2018, a full 7 years after the language standard had been released.

+Perhaps the next most fundamental aspect of scientific computing after languages, compilers and standard libraries is parallelism; the decomposition of a single, large computing task into many smaller tasks that execute simultaneously on separate copies of hardware resources.
+Parallelism can manifest in a myriad of ways in both hardware and software creating significant portability challenges.
+A number of technologies are aimed at addressing these challenges.
+Though their key aim is portability of parallelism, these technologies are referred to as *performance portability* solutions.

 After languages and compilers, we cover commonly used technologies that are offered in the form of either *language extensions* or application programming interfaces (APIs).
 Sometimes whether a technology is considered a *language extension* or an *API* isn't always very clear cut.